 At one moment in the documentary she hums a song, and even sings with the lyrics: she seems to remember everything even though it was more than twenty years back.
 Well, of course, she might have watched them once again to prepare for the interview.
 But anyway it’s a treat to see her concentrate a little and effortlessly slide into the tune.
 These moments are truly refreshing.
 Certainly there was some form of admiration in the way she evoked Bimal Roy: I'd say she met a soulmate of a kind, somebody whose vision matched her own...
 Here they say that once Roy wept watching one of the scenes in which she emoted so powerfully.

 There is one element in the way she looks - she's very strict, and almost sad sometimes.
 Of course she does smile regularly and sweetly, but she general mood is one of great concentration.
 Watching this, I told myself: behind this forehead, there was such a will.
 Such a focused determination to say and express things with all the truth she was capable of.
 I half wonder whether such an attitude (so different from the many scenes where her fooling was so exquisite) wasn't the result of the fact that she knew her end was coming?...
-Was she suffering during the period when she recorded this eulogy of Bimal Roy?
-Was she anguished?
+Was she suffering during the period when she recorded this eulogy of Bimal Roy? (there's one moment when she dabs her face in a rather worried way, as if she was afraid of uncontrolled sweat or something) Was she anguished?
 She does look at times so serious!
 It's rare that she jokes, and there's seldom an anecdote.
 Mostly the sheer intelligence of her earnestness, and that constant focus.
 Mostly the deep desire to give the best acknowledgement she could of her Master's teachings.
 She knew herself very well, for sure, and everything she says comes from what she has spent so much time working on and thinking about so often: her acting, and the roles she loved, the meaning all this possessed.
 But sometimes her acuteness is almost frightening.
 Luckily when she's back in the work relationship between Bimalda and herself, she finds the right tone; she can evoke how much trust there was, how she understood him so well, and in turn how much he trusted her.

 The joy of this work atmosphere and the gratefulness which exudes from the memories which the interview brings back make her forget, as it were, the tension which is very perceptible, at least in the first half.
 It's a pity the talk doesn't go on, because she relaxes towards the end and it's more the pleasant Nutan we love than the dour lady with a responsibility towards her Great Man of the beginning.
 If you listen to Bimal Roy's son who reflects on his father here, you'll hear him say about his father "In every great man there is a woman".
 And Nutan concurs, she says "Bimal Roy understood women's emotions thoroughly; and it touched deep down the core of a woman's heart".
 That's interesting, because I think we could say the same thing (of course reversed) for Nutan.
 There's something masculine about her, this mastery of herself, this clearheadedness - and at the same time, she's 100% feminine too.
 It's just wonderful to see her so much in charge, so precise, so devoted.
 Let's hope other such documents will be unearthed in the future.
 And, of course, happy Birthday Nutan!